cockroachdb/docs/v20.1/create-security-certificates-openssl.md

     > \q
     ~~~

 ### Step 5.
-Create the certificate and key pair for a client
+Create the certificate and key pair for a non-`root` client

 In the following steps, replace the placeholder text in the code with the actual username.

-1. Create the `client.cnf` file for the client and copy the following configuration into it:
+1. Edit the `client.cnf` file for the client and copy the following configuration into it:

     {% include copy-clipboard.html %}
     ~~~